 As input to our model as described above (Eqs.
 2-4), we use gridded datasets of land cover and meteorological observations.
-All calculations were performed at a 1×1 km spatial resolution, which were later rescaled to a coarser resolution for visualization purpose.
-Historic land-change information is based on the HIstoric Land Dynamics Assessment (HILDA, v2.0) model

-- 10 reconstruction of historic land cover/use change (Fuchs et al., 2013, 2015a, b).
+All calculations where performed at a 1×1 km spatial resolution, which were later rescaled to a coarser resolution for visualization purpose.
+Historic land-change information is based on the HIstoric Land Dynamics Assessment (HILDA, v2.0) model reconstruction of historic land cover/use change (Fuchs et al., 2013, 2015a, b).
 This data-driven reconstruction approach used multiple harmonized and consistent data streams such as remote sensing, national inventories, aerial photographs, statistics, old encyclopedias and historic maps to reconstruct historic land cover at a 1×1 km spatial resolution for the period 1900 to 2010 in decadal time steps.
-The reconstruction provides information for six different land cover/use categories: forest, grassland (incl. pastures, natural grasslands and shrublands), cropland, settlements/urban, water bodies and other (i.e. bare rock, glaciers - 15 etc.).
+The reconstruction provides information for six different land cover/use categories: forest, grassland (incl. pastures, natural grasslands and shrublands), cropland, settlements/urban, water bodies and other (i.e. bare rock, glaciers etc.).
 Here we only use the forest, grass-/cropland, and settlement classes.
 The reconstruction considers gross land changes, the sum of all area gains and losses that occur within an area and time period, unlike other reconstructions that focus on net changes only, calculated by area gain minus the area losses.
 Details on the net versus gross changes can be found in Fuchs et al. (2015a).
 The gross changes are used to derive forest stand age.
-Previous research has shown that not accounting for gross land use changes in reconstruction led to serious underestimations in the amount of total land use changes that have occurred - 20 (Fuchs et al., 2015a).
-The E-OBS v18 gridded dataset (Haylock et al., 2008) of observed precipitation at 0.25° resolution and the CRU TS v4.02 gridded dataset (Harris et al., 2014) of observed potential evapotranpiration at 0.5° resolution were used to force the model (Eqs.
-2-4).
-Based on the joint availability of the HILDA, CRU and E-OBS datasets, we selected two 10-year periods which were considered for analysis: 1955-1965 and 2005-2015.
+We distinguish between young stands (age < 10 years, assumed to behave similar to crop-/grasslands), intermediate (age 10-20 years) and older stands (age > 20 years), see also Fig. 1.
+Previous research has shown that not accounting for gross land use changes in reconstruction led to serious underestimations in the amount of total land use changes that have occurred (Fuchs et al., 2015a).
+The E-OBS v17 gridded datasets (Haylock et al., 2008) of observed precipitation and temperature were used to force the model (Eq.
+3).
+Temperature was used to calculate PET according to the Thorntwaithe method.
+Based on the joint availability of both datasets, we selected two 10-year periods which were considered for analysis: 1955-1965 and 2005-2015.
 In the following, we will refer to these periods as 1960 and 2010 for simplicity.
-While the 10-year periods are often considered short for climate change detection, they resulted - 25 from a need to balance robust estimation of the mean climate, without averaging out much of the underlying changes in both climate and land use.
-Changes over the intermediate 10-year periods were analysed, but since the trends were found to be mostly monotonic the results are not shown here (except for validation purposes in Fig. 5).
+Changes over the intermediate 10-year periods were analysed, but since the trends were generally found to be monotonic the results are not shown here (except for validation porpuses in Fig. 5).